-Alpha grades and numerical grades will be used for the basic of English Language Arts, Math, and Science.
-E, S, N, and U grades will be used for physical education and music.
-Social studies will be integrated with those of other subject areas using the county grading system.
+Alpha grades ad numerical grades will be used for the basic subjects of English Language Arts and Math.
+E, S, N, and U grades will be used for music and physical education.
+The areas of science and social studies will be intergraded with those of other subject areas using the country grading system.